The Department of Chemistry at the University of Illinois

 Transfer Credit in General Chemistry

 If you take a general chemistry course in a class containing college students, then the credit may be transferable.
-To find out whether the credit is transferable, please do the following:

 AP Credit in General Chemistry Courses

 Students who earn a 3 on the AP exam will receive 3 hours of chem 102 credit.
 Students who earn a 4 or 5 on the AP exam will earn 3 hours of chem 102 credit and 3 hours of chem 104 credit.
 No AP credit hours will be earned for lab hours.
 In some instances, certain colleges at UIUC will waive the lab requirement if AP credit is earned.
 Contact your college advisor to see if this is the case.

 The last option to earn credit in a general chemistry lecture course(s) is to take the proficiency exam.
 We offer the exam during the Fall and Spring semesters and, in each case, the exam is offered the Saturday before classes begin at 3 pm.
 You can confirm the start time for the exam by contacting the General Chemistry office at 217-333-3015.

 The proficiency exam can be taken by anyone.
 Three hours of CHEM 102 credit can be earned, as well as an additional 3 hours of CHEM 104 credit if you do extremely well on the exam.
 No lab credit can be earned from the proficiency exam.
 However, some colleges will waive the lab course requirement with proficiency credit.
 Contact your college advisor to see if this is the case.